 At one point, however, this woman stopped crying and said, calm as could be - "If you got that many guns around, a certain number of people is just gonna get killed."

-That got me thinking then, more than 30 years ago, and every time I watch CNN or MSNBC about a mass shooting or a crazed gunman targeting cops... or all of the killings every weekend on the south side of Chicago and in Gary - maybe that woman was right, the one whose son was sitting in a house and some people burst in and started shooting.
-Her son, if I remember correctly, was like 14 and was actually at the house to play with a younger sibling of what was perhaps a gang member.
-An innocent bystander to violence... at least that's how I remember it.
+That got me thinking then, more than 30 years ago, and every time I watch CNN or MSNBC about a mass shooting or a crazed gunman targeting cops... or all of the killings every weekend on the south side of Chicago and in Gary - maybe that woman was right.
+Her son had been visiting his friend's house when some people burst in and started shooting.
+Her son was 14.
+He was there to hang out with the younger brother of what turned out later to be a gang member.
+An innocent bystander, not so innocent violence.

-If you accept that a percentage can be figured out about how many people are, for one reason or another, gonna pick up a gun or guns and start shooting people or a person... then you might even be able to calculate further how many of these people are innocent bystanders... or are part of the original dispute.
-It's something to think about and had I gone on to be a Sociology professor like I planned instead of pit trader and then a radio host, I might have the resources to try to figure this out.
+If you accept that a percentage can be figured out about how many people are, for one reason or another, gonna pick up a gun and start shooting people... then you might even be able to calculate how many innocent bystanders may be killed.
+It's something to think about and had I gone on to be a Sociology professor like I wanted to instead of a pit trader and then a radio host, I might have the resources to try to figure this out.

 Start with this - what is the percentage of adults in America who own a gun or have access to a gun?
 How many of these people own multiple guns?
 How many are handguns?
 How many have guns but don't hunt animals?
 How many are former military?

 You might think that I'm being callous in a time of sadness and horror.
-True, this is a time of sadness and horror... but I just wonder why no one has analyzed all of the data of the past on how many shootings in America... and compared that to how many guns there are.
-You might even be able to say something like for every 50,000 guns, there's one mass shooting and 100 other shootings.
+True, this is a time of sadness and horror... but I wonder why no one has analyzed the data on how shootings in America... and compared that to how many guns there are.
+You might even be able to say something like for every 100,000 guns, there's one mass shooting and 100 other shootings.
 Or something like that.

 What the hell is happening in America?
 How much bad news can we take?

 But maybe that's the point - how much can we take?
-Or, rephrased, how much can we expect?
+Or, better yet, how much can we expect?
 Several times in the past couple of weeks I have had to come into the WJOB studios to take on sad, horrific killings.
-It has been bringing me down, as I'm guessing it has been doing to the three or four of you also.
+It brings me down.
+I'm guessing it's the same for the three or four of you.

 But would it make it any easier if we were to have some expectation that every so often we're gonna wake up and there was another mass shooting in America?
 Or that so many people were killed overnight in Chicago?